 This lesson will cover the structures of the lower respiratory tract by looking at:

-The respiratory system is an organ system that's composed of the lungs and airways, which allows a person to exchange gases between themselves and their environment.
-The body needs to take in oxygen and expel carbon dioxide, and the respiratory system allows this to happen.
+The respiratory system is an organ system that's composed of the lungs and airways that allows a person to exchange gases between themselves and their environment.
+The body needs to take in oxygen and expel carbon dioxide--the respiratory system allows this to happen.
 The respiratory system is divided into the upper and lower tracts.
 This lesson will be looking specifically at the structures associated with the lower respiratory tract.

-Lets look at each of these structures moving from the top down.
 The trachea, also known as the windpipe, connects the larynx part of the upper respiratory tract to the bronchi and the lungs.
 The trachea is reinforced with flexible cartilage bands making it flexible and allowing for some expansion.
-The bronchi are where the trachea will split down into two tubes, one going to each lung.
+The trachea leads down the chest cavity, where it splits off into two tubes (bronchi), one tube leading to each lung.

 If you feel the front of your throat, you can feel those cartilage bands that are on the trachea.

 Lungs are the major organ of the respiratory system involved in gas exchange.
-Inside the lungs the bronchi are going to branch into smaller tubes, which we call bronchioles, which, in turn, will connect to alveoli.
+Inside the lungs, the bronchi are going to branch into smaller tubes that are called bronchioles, which connect to alveoli.
 Carbon dioxide and oxygen are exchanged with capillaries within the lungs at the alveoli.

 The diaphragm is a muscle that separates your chest cavity from your abdominal cavity.
 It's found right underneath the lungs.
 It helps to regulate pressure in the chest cavity, which assists in the respiratory cycle.

-Keep in mind there are other structures, such as the intercostal rib muscles, that play a role in regulating the pressure in the chest, but this is the main structure to focus on here.
+Keep in mind there are other structures, such as the intercostal rib muscles, that play a role in regulating the pressure in the chest.
+But the diaphragm is the main structure to focus on now.

 Keep up the learning and have a great day!